xaur/decred-proposals/market-makers/arguments.md

 > We frequently provide OTC quotes in DCR.
 Our proposal would bring some of this liquidity to exchanges.
 It's by no means inorganic!
 DCR has had years to develop liquidity naturally, and currently on-exchange liquidity is low.
 For that reason, we were asked to develop a plan for increasing it. (@grapefruittrading on [2019-08-08](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/14))

 > DCR liqiudity from a proper market maker is as "inorganic" as liquidity in a currency exchange office.
 Without it, you need to wait and/or actively find people willing to exchange your USD for EUR.
 Exchange office maintains buffers of both currencies and allows you to instantly convert from one to another.
 Market makers place new buy and sell orders but do not consume existing orders.
 They "make" orders, not "take". (@bee on [2019-08-18](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/31))

+> degeri: If we go the MM route we might never grow an "organic" liquid market.
+> jz: Bad news; it's never going to happen by itself, we're 3 years in and one of the least liquid coins.
+Not great for SoV or MoE.
+> jy-p: it's not inorganic, it's standing limit orders that can be matched against by ppl entering and exiting a position. if they were matching against their own orders (wash trading), that would certainly be inorganic, but that is not what is under discussion (chat on [2019-08-09](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156537647112429goDVY:decred.org))

 ### Concern: Unethical practices